Python Project Ideas

 12. Python Website Blocker

 When we surf the internet, many unwanted websites keep showing up.
-You can build a program that blocks certain websites from opening.
+This is one of the useful python projects where you can build a program that blocks certain websites from opening.
 This program is beneficial for students who want to study without any social media distractions.
+Mentioning python project can help your resume look much more interesting than others.

 13. Spin a Yarn